091500/gearblynk/README.md

 ### History
 2018.08.07 Version 1.0 uploaded to Samsung Galaxy Apps store
 2018.08.20 Downloads from 68 unique countries from all over the world!
 Belarus, Russia, Poland, USA, Germany are at the top.
+2018.10.07 Downloads from 122 unique countries from all over the world!